popiang/mern_ninja/mern_stack_ninja07/firstpart_notes.md

 	 - if reponse not ok, set errror
 	 - if response ok, reset all states and console.log
    - add css styles
+   - import WorkoutForm in Home.js and add after workout div
    - test
 10. add react context
    - create context folder and create WorkoutContext.js